Mining in Chile: Coal

+Cobalt

 There is no primary mining of cobalt in Chile with the last activity ending in 1944.
 Cobalt resources are known from the Chilean Iron Belt near the coast of Coquimbo and Atacama regions and in the site of El Volcán in Cajón del Maipo in the Andes near Santiago.
 Cobalt is a potential by-product of iron and copper mining along the iron belt.
 It is known to be found in considerable concentrations among discarded material –mainly tailings– of copper, iron and gold mining in Chile.
 Capstone Copper's mines of Mantoverde and Santo Domingo are thought to be able to produce battery-grade cobalt.

+Manganese

 There is no manganese mining in Chile since 2009 when Empresa Manganeso Atacama ceased operations.
 Until then about half of the Chilean manganese had been exported to Argentina, and mining was mainly done in underground mines.
 Historically Corral Quemado and other areas of Coquimbo Region have produced most manganese in Chile.
 Manganese mining in Chile and Corral Quemado had a strong peak in 1943 when it came to produce more of what was being purchased leading to large stockpiles accumulating in ports and railway stations and ultimately to a halt in mining and thus mass unemployment.
 Transport costs have been a comparative disadvantage for the commercialization of manganese mined in Chile.
 The area around Taltal was second to Corral Quemado in importance in manganese mining in the 1940s.
 Known manganese deposits are scattered along the length of Chile from Arica (18.5° S) to Valdivia (39.5° S).
 In detail, the known manganese deposits concentrate in three areas; the Altiplano in northernmost Chile, the Coquimbo and Atacama regions and the metasedimentary rocks of the provinces of Cautín and Valdivia.
 In the regions of Coquimbo and Atacama manganese appear as stratabound layers in the Cretaceous volcanic and sedimentary formations of Arqueros and Quebrada Marquesa.
 In Arqueros Formation it occurs in some locations together with stratabound copper.
 By 1964 87% of the magnesium mined in Chile came from these formations in Coquimbo Region.